stain/s11.no/content/2021/house-rules/citation-style.md

 Tips:
 1. Social media commonly let you hover over ambigious times like "Yesterday" to reveal the exact timestamp
 2. Find "Share" permalinks to make sure you don't use URLs that only work for your account
-3. Archive using [WayBack Machine](http://web.archive.org/) if the communication is publicly accessible.
+3. Archive using [WayBack Machine](http://web.archive.org/) or <https://archive.is/> if the communication is publicly accessible.
 4. For replies within a thread, use "Inspect Element" to find `id="anchors"` to append as `#anchors` in URI
+5. Note that some social media may require authentication or otherwise prevent public visibility.

 ## Software